Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 This project focuses on the design and implementation of a real-time image processor on an FPGA.
 The system utilizes a 3x3 Convolution algorithm to perform common image filters such as Blur and Sharpening.
 The system is optimized using a Pipeline architecture and an Adder Tree to achieve high processing speed, ensuring each pixel is processed in every clock cycle.

+### 1.2 Objective
+- Understand how 3x3 convolution work.
+- How RTL in Modelsim work.
+- How different kernels can create different images.

 ## 2. System Overview
 The system is designed to process images in a real-time pipeline.
 The data flow operates as follows: